LondonStory/Twitter-Analysis/README.md

 2. [Investigating the Twitter accounts through Botometer](https://github.com/LondonStory/Twitter-Analysis/blob/main/botometer.ipynb)

 3. [Embedding tweet replies by using Universal Sentence Encoder (USE), and clustering them using t-Distributed Stochastic Neighbor Embedding (t-SNE)](https://github.com/LondonStory/Twitter-Analysis/blob/main/USE-sentence-embeddings-and-t-SNE-visualization.ipynb)

+4. [Getting Botometer scores for all Twitter accounts for the the use-cases]